Selection Process

 The Selection Process

-To qualify, candidates must be active duty officers in the US Armed Forces and be within 3-11 years of total active federal military service.
+To be eligible, candidates must be active duty officers in the US Armed Forces, have at least 3 years of commissioned service, and have no more than 11 to 13.5 years of total active federal military service (depending on specific military branch).
 They must also demonstrate outstanding performance and serve primarily in operational career fields.
-Eligibility requirements differ slightly from service to service.
+Eligibility requirements differ slightly from Service to Service.
 Please see our Eligibility Requirements page for more details.

 The selection process is as follows:

-• The Olmsted Foundation reviews dossiers and conducts phone interviews with all candidates
+• The Olmsted Foundation reviews dossiers and conducts phone interviews with all Service finalists in August for the Coast Guard and October through February for the other Services.

-• Finalists are selected and presented to the Olmsted Foundation Board of Directors (OFBD)
+• Finalists are presented to the Olmsted Foundation Board of Directors

-• Final Olmsted Scholar Class selections are made by the OFBD, including study location and university
+• Final Olmsted Scholar Class selections are made by the Foundation’s Board of Directors, including study location, in March.
+(Coast Guard Scholars are selected in October and informed of their study locations in March.)

-The Olmsted Foundation traditionally selects 15 to 20 Scholars each year, distributed between all six services.
-Candidates who aren’t selected to become a Scholar may reapply if they are within the eligibility window.
+The Olmsted Foundation traditionally selects 15 to 20 Scholars each year, distributed between all six Services.
+Candidates who are not selected to become a Scholar may reapply if they are within the eligibility window.

 How to Apply

-Officers interested in applying to become an Olmsted Scholar candidate may do so through their respective personnel headquarters.
-The Olmsted Foundation does not solicit or process Olmsted Scholar Program applications.
+Officers interested in applying to become an Olmsted Scholar may do so through their respective personnel headquarters.
+The Olmsted Foundation does not solicit or process Olmsted Scholar Program applications directly.

-Services nominate their top candidates to the Olmsted Foundation on an annual basis after designated screening boards review the applicants from each service.
+Services nominate their top finalists to the Olmsted Foundation on an annual basis after designated screening boards review the applicants from each Service.

 For more information, please contact your respective service point of contact listed below: